wkumari/draft-wkumari-dnsop-cheese-shop/README.md

 Internet-Draft          If I've told you once...
 February 2016

+   synthesizing new data on their own.
+Resolvers that follow this recommendation will have a more consistent view of the namespace."

    and "The reason for these recommendations is that, between the initial query and the expiration of the data from the cache, the